 Use keys 4 and 6 to choose the search criteria followed by the Confirm key.
 The search text can then be entered using the multi-tap text entry method.
 After entering the search text, press the Confirm key to begin the online search.
 If you have done a previous search, then your search text will be retained for convenience in case you wish to refine your search.

 Use keys 4 and 6 to review the search results.
-Only the books available to your account will show up in the search results.
+Only the books available to your account will show up in the search results, with their titles, authors, ID numbers, etc.

 Use key 5 to read the book synopsis if available.